dnlzrgz/artifica/README.md

 - Notes.
 - Pomodoro.
 - Textual applet.
-- Todo.
+- To Do.

-> You can create and update these applets using the Wagtail admin page.
+> You can create and manage these applets using the Wagtail admin page.

 ## Installation